- D -

 who further

-developed it by adding a true prism.
-The French
+developed it by replacing mirror and lens by a magnifying prism.
+The

 des Arts et Métiers